-6 negative words that you use everyday and 6 empowering words to replace them with that will instantly boost your self esteem.
+Words are extremely powerful tools that we can use to uplift our personal energy and motivation.
+The words you choose either give you power or take it away.
+Here are 6 common negative words that you use every day and 6 constructive empowering words to replace them with that will instantly boost your self esteem.

 How familiar are you with your internal dialogue when it comes to building self-esteem?